moorepants/learn-multibody-dynamics/visualization.rst

 .. note::

    You can download this example as a Python script:
-   :jupyter-download:script:`visualization` or Jupyter Notebook:
+   :jupyter-download-script:`visualization` or Jupyter Notebook:
-   :jupyter-download:notebook:`visualization`.
+   :jupyter-download-notebook:`visualization`.

 .. jupyter-execute::